Impact of population size on early adaptation in rugged fitness landscapes: Results

 \paragraph{Diversity among $LK$ landscapes with $L=3$ and $K=1$.} How much does the population-size dependence of $\bar{h}$ depend on the specific landscape considered?
 To address this question, we focus on landscapes that have more than one peak (46\% of $L=3$, $K=1$ landscapes), since with a single peak, $\bar{h}$ is always equal to the fitness of that peak.
 Interestingly, \cref{fig:average_L=3_K=1}(b) shows that $\bar{h}$ does not always monotonically increase with $N$.
 In fact, this expected case occurs only for about 40\% of the landscapes with more than one peak, see e.g. \cref{fig:average_L=3_K=1}(c), and $\bar{h}$ can exhibit various behaviors versus $N$.
 Around 30\% of landscapes with more than one peak yield a single maximum of $\bar{h}$ versus $N$, see e.g. \cref{fig:average_L=3_K=1}(d).
 For these landscapes, there is a specific finite value of $N$ that optimises early adaptation.
 While some landscapes yield multiple extrema of $\bar{h}$ versus $N$, the absolute amplitude of secondary extrema is generally negligible.
 Indeed, when $\bar{h}$ versus $N$ displays two or more extrema, the mean ratio of the amplitude of the largest extremum to that of other extrema is larger than 20.
 Here, the amplitude of the $i$-th extremum starting from $N=1$, observed at $N=N_i$, is computed as the mean of $A_i=|\bar{h}(N_i)-\bar{h}(N_{i-1})|$ and $A_{i+1}$ (where $N_0=1$ and $N_{i+1}\to\infty$ for the last extremum). \cref{fig:average_L=3_K=1}(b) shows that in 14\% of landscapes with more than one peak, the Moran and the Wright-Fisher walks exhibit different behaviors.
 However, the scale of these differences is negligible.
+As illustrated by \cref{fig:average_L=3_K=1}(b), studying the behavior of $\bar{h}$ versus $N$ could be useful to characterize and classify fitness landscapes, and potentially complementary to epistasis measures in~\cite{aita2001,poelwijk2007,szendro2013b,ferretti2016,ferretti2018}.

 The mean length $\bar{\ell}$ and time $\bar{t}$ of the walk also vary across landscapes, but the same overall trends as for the ensemble mean length and time are observed, see \cref{fig:t_and_l_vs_N}(d-i).